ershawarma/quote-generator/README.md

 # quote-generator
-A quote random generator avaible to tweet them.
+A quote random generator avaible to post them on Twitter.